 As a cyclist, you might not realize that you have the right to pursue a claim against the person who struck you.
 But you have the same legal rights as any other motor vehicle accident victim.

 Don’t blame yourself for a hit and run bike accident.

-Many cyclists harmed in hit and run crashes do everything right.
+Many cyclists harmed in a hit and run crashes do everything right.
 They follow traffic safety laws, stay in the bike lane or to the side of the road, and use reflectors and bright clothing to make themselves visible even after dark.
-It’s the hit and run drivers who are solidly in the wrong – and even if they hadn’t caused the accident, they should have stopped the car, period.
+It’s the hit and run drivers who are solidly in the wrong, and even if they hadn’t caused the accident, they should have stopped the car, period.

 A hit and run driver in another of our cases left behind bloody tire marks and a pool of the victim’s blood on the roadway.
-Only the next day did that motorist finally turn himself into the police.
+Only the next day did that motorist finally turn himself in to the police.
 And while it’s important that this driver was identified and held responsible, the fact remains that the victim could have died in the time between the crash and when he finally got help.

 Like cyclists, pedestrians are vulnerable to serious injuries when a two-ton motor vehicle strikes them.
 When the driver flees the scene, they’re often leaving the victim for dead.
 And you might be surprised how often drivers either never bother to stop at all or try to get away once they see how badly the victim is injured.

 Since 2010, state law has required New Jersey drivers to stop whenever a pedestrian is in a marked crosswalk, the Division of Highway Traffic Safety reported.
 But years after this law came into effect, too many drivers still fail to follow it.
 And the result is that innocent pedestrians get hurt.